Return to Jobs Index

 SECTION 1.
 TERM OF OFFICE

 All appointees may serve an unlimited number of successive terms, unless specifically prohibited in the Bylaws.
 All appointments are subject to reappointment by the incoming President with approval by the new Executive Board.
+All terms begin with Presidential appointment and continue until the end of the following convention.

 SECTION 2.
 REPORTS

-Reports of all appointees shall be submitted to the Secretary prior to the Annual Convention.
+Reports of all appointees shall be submitted to the Secretary prior to the annual convention.

 SECTION 3.
 APPOINTED POSITIONS